antvis/G6/docs/manual/tutorial/plugins.en.md

 ```

 ### Tooltip for Edge
-Edge tooltip shows the detail information when mouse enter a edge.
+Edge tooltip shows the detail information when mouse enters a edge.

 **Expected Effect**